 - Then plant into pots as above with softwood cuttings.

-There are some herbs that can be grown in water indoors without soil.
+There are some herbs that can be grown indoors in water, without soil.

 Stems of perennial herbs, such as sage, thyme, mint, basil and oregano, will happily grow roots in glasses or jars of plain water.

-You can create an attractive display on a sunny kitchen windowsill of kilner or jam jars filled with herb plants to use for cooking, all year round.
+You can create an attractive kitchen windowsill herb garden display using kilner or jam jars filled with herb plants to use for cooking, all year round.

 To grow herbs in water indoors: